euler-xyz/ethereum-vault-connector/docs/specs.md

 1. If there's only one enabled Controller Vault for an Account, only that Controller MUST be allowed to Impersonate the Account's call into any of its enabled Collateral Vaults.
 Neither the Controller nor Collateral Vault can be the EVC.
 1. EVC MUST allow the remaining ETH to be recovered, but it MUST only be sent to an address recorded as an Account Owner for which the caller is authorized to act on behalf (it's either the Account Owner itself or its Account Operator).
 1. If there's only one enabled Controller Vault for an Account, only that Controller MUST be allowed to forgive the Account Status Check if it's deferred.
-1. EVC MUST allow a Vault to forgive the Vault Status Check for itself.
+1. EVC MUST allow a Vault to forgive the Vault Status Check for itself if it's deferred.
+1. Forgiven Account and Vault Status Checks will not be performed when the Checks-deferrable Call nesting depth counter is decreased back to 0, unless they are required again after the forgiveness.
 1. Only the Checks-Deferrable Calls MUST allow to re-enter the EVC.
 1. Simulation-related functions MUST NOT modify the state.